pteichman/gopheracademy-web/content/advent-2014/backoff.md

 maintain a persistent connection to a server.
 When that server goes down (as it will), you'll need to reconnect.

-A reconnect loop needs two things: it increases the wait time between attempts after repeated failures (i.e. backoff); and randomizes wait times to avoid the [thundering herd problem](http://en.wikipedia.org/wiki/Thundering_herd_problem).
+A reconnect loop needs to do two things: it increases the wait time between attempts after repeated failures (i.e. backoff); and randomizes wait times to avoid the [thundering herd problem](http://en.wikipedia.org/wiki/Thundering_herd_problem).

 ## The stateful start.